RallyCommunity/super-customizable-cfd/README.md

 #Super Customizable Cumulative Flow Diagram

-This cannot be used in on-premesis installations.
+This cannot be used in on-premises installations.

 ## Description